AyushRaghuvanshi04/Mood.ai/CONTRIBUTING.md

-# Contributing to Mood.ai
+# Contributing to SonifyAI

-Thank you for your interest in contributing to Mood.ai! 🎵
+Thank you for your interest in contributing to SonifyAI! 🎵

 ## 🤝 How to Contribute